TheFullResolution/uni-truename-path/README.md

 This will execute all 7 test files located in the `tests/e2e/auth/` directory, covering UI, functionality, and integration scenarios.

-**Expected**: 125+ test scenarios should pass, validating the authentication system across multiple browsers.
+**Expected**: Comprehensive test scenarios should pass, validating the authentication system across multiple browsers.

 ## Development Commands